contao/docs/docs/dev/framework/async-messaging.md

 4. Dispatch the message from e.g. your controller and watch as the magic unfolds.
 5. Done! 🎉

+{{% notice tip %}}
+For a working example, take a look at the `SearchIndexMessage`, `SearchIndexMessageHandler` and `SearchIndexListener` classes to see how Contao uses the Messenger to create and update the search index outside the actual HTTP request to serve responses to the users faster.
+{{% /notice %}}

 ## Adjusting the configuration

 In case you want to work with a real process manager, there is no point in using the `AutoFallbackTransport` or the